yamal-coding/Matrix-Product/README.md

 # Matrix-Product
-A simple program that allows the user to make matrix products
+A simple program that allows the user to make matrix products.